 Student destinations

 The latest internal published destination data tells us that in 2022/23 99% of students went on to further education, employment or training.
 We analyse the breakdown of destinations to help support and inform planning to ensure improved guidance and context for all.
 Destinations data allows the school and careers advisor to target specific groups of students and/or individuals students and inform them of more specific education and employment opportunities that can meet their individual needs.
-Further destinations data is available on request from Mr A. Hara and Mr S.Clements
+Further destinations data is available on request from Mr A. Hara and Mr S.Clements.

 The local labour market